 There will be instances when the best solution is to walk away from the relationship with a narcissist and stop expecting anything from them.
 Do so in the most careful way.
 Disengage with them in order to start to see who they really are, rather than the person you imagine they can be.

-You need not fear being alone.
+You need not fear to be alone.
 This may be the best way to regain your happiness and health.
 Remember, the only person who can make you happy is you.
 Happiness is a personal decision that you must make.

 The video below gives insight into how a narcissistic mind works, describes what type of people usually end up having relationships with narcissistic individuals, and offers tips on how to safely walk away from a relationship with a narcissist.

 Having a narcissist in your life is undoubtedly a challenging experience.
 They usually take advantage of your kindness and generosity.
 They can drain your energy.
 Sometimes, when things go on for too long, you lose your sense of self.